New gender identity policy sparks debate at Orchard Park School Board meeting

 Students who identified as transgender, nonbinary or other members of the LGBTQ community pushed back.

-"Until now, we were powerless," said a student who identified herself as a senior, and who shared how she felt she was not being listened to by some adults in district whose job it is to help her succeed in life.
+"Until now, we were powerless," said senior Maili Novak, who shared how she felt she was not being listened to by some adults in a district whose job it is to help her succeed in life.

 "Thanks to people who did listen, the problem, in this case, was resolved, and this was only possible due to the gender protection policies in our district.
 Before those were implemented, it was difficult for students to feel safe," the student said.